tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_4.md

 **minutes:**

 As with previous weeks, the team had a meeting to organize customer requirement mentioned in the customer meeting and plan the sprint accordingly.
-After seeing the progress of the game development which was having basic elements such as generating a map, character movement, user input and a main menu, the customer was satisfied of the initial state of the game.
+After seeing the progress of the game development which was having basic elements such as generating a map, character movement, user input and a main menu, the customer was satisfied with the initial state of the game.
 Nevertheless, the customer mentioned having a more detailed storyline.
 In the last sprints, we only had a general idea that the main character is in a world that requires crafting items and fighting monsters to survive along with a Bot called Pebble which is a small stone.
 As time passes by, the character’s sanity changes which influences the process of the game.
 The customer was interested in this idea and wanted to see the game divided into episodes with a more detailed storyline and the character can gain various abilities or items as the storyline progresses.
 Therefore, the team needs to work on adding more content to the story such as character motivation and expand the background story.
 The following game development can be based on this storyline to create certain features.
 In addition to customer’s suggestion, the team decided to have tasks that addressed the combination of previously developed features such as gravity, map and user input.
 Moreover, the sprint included finding character sprites and related animation. \

 **Sprint re-planning and progress check**